 Yanmar Power Technology Co., Ltd.

-Note 3: Methane slip
+(Note 1) Methane slip

 Hitachi Zosen has been supplying NOx removal catalysts and NOx removal systems to domestic and overseas applications for over 50 years.
-In addition, since 2015, Hitachi Zosen has installed them in marine diesel engines to provide solutions required for air pollution prevention.
+In addition, since 2015, Hitachi Zosen has been installed in marine diesel engines to provide solutions required for air pollution prevention.

 Utilizing the technology cultivated as the only manufacturer of both "catalysts" and "marine diesel engines" in Japan, Hitachi Zosen will develop catalysts that oxidize slipped methane in this project.
 Hitachi Zosen will contribute to the prosperous future of the earth and people.

 MOL is developing various social infrastructure businesses such as marine business and wind energy-related business, centering on the shipping business such as dedicated ships that carry various raw materials and fuels, tankers, and product transport ships such as automobiles.
 With the world's largest fleet, experience, and technology cultivated over 130 years of history, and a spirit of challenge aiming to create new value, we are contributing to the development of the world economy and environmental conservation.
 In this project, we aim to further reduce the environmental load of LNG fueled ships by establishing the operation of methane reduction technology on actual ships.
 We will contribute to the reduction of greenhouse gas emissions from our vessels, the low-carbonization of customers' supply chains such as shippers, and the low-carbonization of society as a whole.